khulnasoft/integrations-core/dcgm/README.md

 DCGM_FI_PROF_PIPE_FP32_ACTIVE                                     ,gauge                  ,Ratio of cycles the fp32 pipes are active (in %).
 DCGM_FI_PROF_PIPE_FP16_ACTIVE                                     ,gauge                  ,Ratio of cycles the fp16 pipes are active (in %).

-# Datadog additional recommended fields
+# Khulnasoft additional recommended fields
 DCGM_FI_DEV_COUNT                                                 ,counter                ,Number of Devices on the node.
 DCGM_FI_DEV_FAN_SPEED                                             ,gauge                  ,Fan speed for the device in percent 0-100.
 DCGM_FI_DEV_SLOWDOWN_TEMP                                         ,gauge                  ,Slowdown temperature for the device.